mrmgee/driven3/src/index.md

 ---
 layout: home.njk
 title: Home v1-1-1
+bodyName: home
 sectionCont:
+  - pattern: hero-home
+    title: Passion <span>for</span> Classic Cars
+    subtitle: Born from our
+    image: ./src/_images/67_dart_vader_graffiti.jpg
+    altText: 67 Dart Vader three quarters front left graffiti
+    link: /projects/67-dart-vader/
+    position: m-top-15
+    text: Pick your powerplant and we’ll make it happen.
+We’re specialists in modern engine swaps into classic cars - from mild to wild and oddball combos, we love making your classic better with an engine swap.
+We know the right parts to make it all work seamlessly and make awesome power and reliability.
+    slidelayout:
+  - pattern: hero-home
+    title: Every <span>bolt</span> Touched
+    subtitle: 69 Cuda
+    image: ./src/_images/69-cuda-5.jpg
+    altText: 69 Cuda
+    link: /projects/69-barracuda-formula-s/
+    position: m-top-20
+    text: Pick your powerplant and we’ll make it happen.
+We’re specialists in modern engine swaps into classic cars - from mild to wild and oddball combos, we love making your classic better with an engine swap.
+We know the right parts to make it all work seamlessly and make awesome power and reliability.
+    slidelayout:
+  - pattern: hero-home
+    title: Classic <span>Frame-off</span> Restoration
+    subtitle: 55 Buick
+    image: ./src/_images/55_buick_front_left.jpg
+    altText: 55 Buick
+    link: /projects/55-buick/
+    position: m-top-15
+    text: Pick your powerplant and we’ll make it happen.
+We’re specialists in modern engine swaps into classic cars - from mild to wild and oddball combos, we love making your classic better with an engine swap.
+We know the right parts to make it all work seamlessly and make awesome power and reliability.
+    slidelayout:
+  - pattern: hero-home
+    title: Mean <span>Detroit</span> Muscle
+    subtitle: 67 Camaro
+    image: ./src/_images/67-camaro_forsyth_front_right.jpg
+    altText: 67 Camaro
+    link: /projects/67-camaro-forsyth/
+    position: m-top-30
+    text: Pick your powerplant and we’ll make it happen.
+We’re specialists in modern engine swaps into classic cars - from mild to wild and oddball combos, we love making your classic better with an engine swap.
+We know the right parts to make it all work seamlessly and make awesome power and reliability.
+    slidelayout:
   - pattern: sec-services
     title: Services
     subtitle: Get your classic back on the road, get it serviced, or make it perform better!